-The Solar on Schools grant provides WI K-12 school access to a module donation, with a value of over $20,000.
+The Solar on Schools grant provides WI K-12 school access to a module donation, with a value up to $20,000.
 This grant is intended for schools well on their way to installing a solar PV system and/or are already working with or in contact with installers developing a project.
 See our PDF application questionaire and sample Memorandum of Understanding (MOU) for more information on requirements and grant expectations.

 - For solar systems smaller than 100 kW, a school will be granted up to 50% of the panels required for the solar project.